nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

    Screenshot Management
       Tools to capture and manage screenshots during forensic investigations.

-   Secondary Toolbar Overview
-      An overview of the secondary set of tools in the Autopsy ForensicVM Client Plugin.

-   Sector size
+   Sector Size
       A fundamental unit of data storage on a disk, usually specified in bytes (e.g., 512 bytes).

-   Sector Size
-      The smallest addressable unit on a disk.
+It is the smallest addressable unit on a disk.

    Security Analysis
       In cybersecurity, it involves using memory dumps to uncover malware behavior, detect hidden processes, analyze injected codes, and assess user credentials.

-   Select ISO / Web Select CD-ROM
-      Instructions on choosing the appropriate ISO file or CD-ROM.

    Session Cookies
       Small pieces of data stored on a user’s computer during a browsing session, often containing information about user preferences or authentication status.